simenkid/freebird-web-client-server-spec/spec.md

     ```js
     // indMsg.subsys == 'gad'
-    // indMsg.data is a gadInfo object
+    // indMsg.data.gad is a gadInfo object
     {
+        gad: {
             id: 32,
             owner: 18,
             enabled: true,
             profile: '',
             class: 'lightCtrl',
             attributes: {
                 onOff: 1,
                 dimmer: 80
             },
             // name and description writable and can be modified by users
             name: 'sampleLight',
             description: 'This is a simple light controller'
+        }
     }
     ```